Whatsapp Icon

 Avoid Contracting Infections

 Some viral and bacterial infections are associated with an increased risk of lymphoma.
-Efforts to prevent these infections, such as practicing good hygiene, safe sex, and staying up to date with vaccinations (like for Hepatitis B and HPV), can be beneficial.
+Efforts to prevent these infections, such as practising good hygiene, safe sex, and staying up to date with vaccinations (like for Hepatitis B and HPV), can be beneficial.

 Regular Medical Check-ups

-Although there are no specific screening tests for lymphoma for the general population, regular medical check-ups can help in early detection of abnormal lymph node enlargement or other symptoms associated with lymphoma.
+Although there are no specific screening tests for lymphoma for the general population, regular medical check-ups can help in the early detection of abnormal lymph node enlargement or other symptoms associated with lymphoma.

 Avoid Tobacco and Limit Alcohol